ateeshkumar/AI-Developer-Workspace/README.md

 docker compose up --build
 ```

 The `ollama` service pulls its models automatically on first run — check `docker compose logs -f ollama` if you want to watch progress.
+The first time you open a terminal session in the app, `ai-service` similarly self-builds its `workspace-terminal` image before starting the container — no manual step needed, just a one-time delay.

+`ai-service` mounts your host's Docker socket (for the terminal feature).
+On Linux this may require your user to be in the `docker` group, or running Docker Compose with elevated permissions — Docker Desktop on Windows/Mac handles this transparently.

 ### 3. Initialize the AI Index